inshapardaz/api/docs/thesaurus/thesaurus.md

 ## GET

-Allows the consumer to retrueve list of word that can be used instead of the source word, for same meaning or opposite.
+Allows the consumer to retrieve list of word that can be used instead of the source word, for same meaning or opposite.

 ### Uri
 ` /api/thesaurus/{word}`